Agile Sprint Backlog

 This article provides an ‘Introduction in to ‘The Agile Sprint Backlog’ and looks to discuss the metrics used for measuring project progress.

-Processes in Creating a Sprint Backlog
+Creating a Sprint Backlog

 The Agile Sprint Backlog